aborovyi/test_linux_cp/README.md

 plus.

 ## Notes
-The `cp` command has an extended list op options including their combination.
+The `cp` command has an extended list of options including their combination.
-This testing repo contains a small subset of them and has an ability to extend over time.
+This testing repo contains a small subset of them and has the ability to extend over time.

-Only few simple flags were tested here just to demonstrate the testing approach.
+Only a few simple flags were tested here to demonstrate the testing approach.

 ## Installation